 With Guru, you can rest assured that any and all data stored in our cloud is secure.
 We take data security very seriously and have a dedicated team in place to govern our security policy.
 We not only leverage tools to encrypt data at rest and in transit, but we tightly restrict production access, and ensure that only those with need-to-know status exercise the proper read/write permissions in Guru.
-You can read more about Guru’s security program here.
+Read more about Guru’s security features here.

 Data security is also a key consideration in all product development at Guru, and the lens through which we view potential new features.
 Our security program goes beyond simply achieving certifications like SOC 2; we embed security discussions into every stage of our product development process.